-First, it needs to be long enough such that the copper coil and spool are spatially separated from the cavities.
-This geometric constrain prevents the electric field of the cavity TEM modes from leaking out through the aperture of the coil and preserves the cavity lifetimes.
-Secondly, this loop design introduces parasitic resonant modes, currently at 6.2\,GHz and 8.1\,GHz, which decrease in frequency as the transformer length increases, potentially interfering with the other modes of the system.
-Finally, our SQUID loop spreads over an area of 800\,$\mu\text{m}^2$, and is placed at a distance of $\mathord{\sim}$\,50\,$\mu$m from the flux transformer, see inset in Fig.\,\ref{fig:flux}(a).
-The transformer has a width of 10\,$\mu$m at its narrowest point, ensuring that it remains superconducting even at large induced currents.
+First, it needs to be long enough such that the copper coil and spool are spatially separated from the cavities, both for ease of assembly and to prevent the electric field of the cavity TEM modes from leaking out through the aperture of the coil, which would degrade the cavity lifetimes.
+Second, the parasitic resonant modes of the transformer, currently at 6.2\,GHz and 8.1\,GHz, decrease in frequency as its length increases, potentially interfering with other modes in the system.
+Finally, the loop formed by both junctions of the SQUID, which has an area of 800\,$\mu\text{m}^2$, is placed at a distance of $\mathord{\sim}$\,50\,$\mu$m from the flux transformer, see inset in Fig.\,\ref{fig:flux}(a).
+The transformer has a width of 10\,$\mu$m at its narrowest point, ensuring that it remains superconducting even with large induced currents.

-Given the large loop area, we anticipated that the coherence of the SQUID coupler would likely be limited by flux noise.
-To mitigate this, we used an asymmetric SQUID, which generally exhibits less sensitivity to dephasing.
-Given the junction Josephson energies $E_{J_1}$ and $E_{J_2}$, the effective Josephson energy of the SQUID is
+To mitigate the dephasing of the flux-tunable coupler, we compromise on the frequency tunability range by making both junctions asymmetric.
+Given the junctions Josephson energies $E_{J_1}$ and $E_{J_2}$, the effective Josephson energy of the SQUID is